-Once you’ve been accepted into medical school, you can expect four years of medical school training followed by 3 to 7 years of residency (during which time you’ll work as a doctor but under the supervision of a senior physician).
+Be prepared, because once you’ve been accepted into medical school, you can expect four intensive years of medical school training followed by 3, to as many as 7 years of residency, during which you’ll work as a doctor, but under the supervision of a senior physician.

 Your first two years of medical school will consist primarily of classes in biochemistry, pharmacology, pathology, and microbiology.
-Years three and four will be more familiar to EMTs, as you’ll begin working in a hospital setting, shadowing doctors, interacting with patients, and performing basic procedures.
+Years three and four will be more familiar to students with EMT experience, as you’ll begin working in a hospital setting, shadowing doctors, interacting with patients, and performing basic procedures.

-Following graduation from medical school (and passing your medical board exam), you’ll enter your paid residency—the first year which many consider on par with a paid medical internship.
-Here you’ll begin exploring possible specialties and will be assigned to a hospital.
+Once you’ve graduated from medical school and passed your medical board exam, the next step is your paid residency—the first year of which many consider equivalent to a paid medical internship.
+This is your big opportunity to begin exploring possible specialties and you’ll be assigned to a hospital.

-Complete your residency (and any required exams for your specialty) and you’ll be certified to work as an unrestricted doctor or surgeon.
-You can choose to continue to work for a hospital or private practice.
-The possibilities for your medical career are endless.
+After successfully completing your residency, along with any required exams for your specialty, you’ll be certified to work as an unrestricted doctor or surgeon.
+From here you can choose to continue to work for a hospital or private practice or go on to one of the countless other options in the field of medicine.
+The options at this point in your medical career are endless.

 Doctor’s Salary: Residency

-Once you begin your residency, you can stop paying tuition and start getting paid for your hospital and clinic hours.
-Exact reimbursement varies from program to program, but the national average salary for medical residents is $56,304 per year.
-Additional pay can also be earned by taking additional shifts (known as “moonlighting”) or continuing to work as an EMT on the side.
-Check your residency programs requirements for more information on what your intended program allows.
+Once you begin your residency great things begin to happen.
+For example, you can stop paying tuition and start getting paid for your hospital and clinic hours.
+Of course, exact pay varies from one program to another, but according to Glassdoor, the national average salary* for medical residents is about $73,000 per year.
+You can even earn extra pay by taking additional shifts (known as “moonlighting”) or continuing to work and gain experience as an EMT on the side.
+Be sure to check your residency program’s requirements for more information on what your intended program allows.